Aymen-thabet/Deploying-a-custom-VPC-for-a-multi-tier-web-app-on-AWS./README.md

 ![image](https://github.com/user-attachments/assets/e90cbf23-168e-4866-a1a6-b5087b8873ed)

-"creating of a new instance " (working)
+"creation of a new instance " (working)

 FINALLY : connecting to the ALB from its public address and reloading , Notice that the server changing between the 2 AZ !.